reingart/pyfpdf/docs/FAQ.md

 ## What is FPDF? ##

-[FPDF](http://www.fpdf.org) (and PyFPDF) is a library with low-level primitives to easily generate PDF documents.
+`fpdf2` is a library with low-level primitives to easily generate PDF documents.
 This is similar to ReportLab's graphics canvas, but with some methods to output "fluid" cells ("flowables" that can span multiple rows, pages, tables, columns, etc).

-It has two methods ("hooks") that can be implemented in a subclass, headers and footers.
+It has two methods ("hooks") that can be implemented in a subclass, `headers` and `footers`.

 Originally developed in PHP several years ago (as a free alternative to proprietary C libraries), it has been ported to many programming languages,